jundalisay/sp/content/en/research/berkeley/knowledge/intro/part-018.md

 each Letter suggest to your Thoughts, that particular quantity it was appointed to stand for.

-XX.
-Besides, the communicating of Ideas marked by Words is not the chief and only end of Language, as is commonly supposed.
+20. Besides, the communicating of Ideas marked by Words is not the chief and only end of Language, as is commonly supposed.
 There are other Ends, as the raising of some Passion, the exciting to, or deterring from an Action, the putting the Mind in some particular Disposition; to which the former is in many Cases barely subservient, and sometimes intirely